This post was originally published on A Globe Well Travelled in 2017. The content has been revised and updated with fresh information.

-I have visited Los Angeles a total of 4 times, and only in my most recent visit did I finally explore Downtown Los Angeles (DTLA).
+I’ve visited Los Angeles a total of 4 times, and only in my most recent visit did I finally explore downtown (DTLA).

-A few months ago, I purchased tickets for the Museum of Ice Cream – a pop up museum in the LA Arts District which was showing for the summer of 2017.
-The museum was nearby downtown, so I considered this the perfect opportunity to venture into the city center.
+I purchased tickets for the Museum of Ice Cream – a pop up museum in the LA Arts District which was showing for the summer of 2017.
+The museum was near to the downtown area, so I considered this the perfect opportunity to venture into the city center.

 Most visitors will skip Downtown LA in favour of Hollywood, Santa Monica, or the theme parks.
 It’s understandable – LA’s inner city district isn’t really known for having tourist hot spots, but I believe that it’s worth putting aside a morning or an afternoon to explore.